Reed-Compbio-Classes/bio331-syllabus/index.md

 - [Learning Environment](doc/environment.md): my commitment to making the classroom an inclusive learning environment.
 - [Keys for Success](doc/tips.md): tips for succeeding in the course.

 The final version of this syllabus will be set by Monday, Sept 2.
 Any modifications during the semester will be noted in the [change log](doc/changelog.md) and will be communicated to the class via Moodle.
-We will discuss any major changes to the [assessment and grading contract](doc/assessment/index.md) in class before the syllabus is altered.

 ## Course details